 Because your cloud strategy is part of your business strategy and impacts your entire organization you want to make sure you will meet your goals.
 Optimize your cloud costs so you only pay for the cloud costs that maximize your business benefits.
 You don’t want to pay for oversized, unused resources, and make sure you are taking advantage of certain discounts per cloud provider.

-Research shows that there is a shift of interest from broad general-purpose cloud management platforms to best-of-breed tools that have focus on deeper functionality in a given area.
+Research shows that there is a shift of interest from broad general-purpose cloud management platforms to best-of-breed tools that have a focus on deeper functionality in a given area.
 There are also best-of-breed tools for your cloud cost optimization on the market.

 Research shows that major cloud providers such as Amazon Web Services (AWS) and Microsoft Azure offer native tools to manage costs, but with basic functionality.
 Third-party tools continue to advance their cost management functionality with a multi-cloud approach.